madtank/OllamaAssist/README.md

-# FunctionalOllamaAssist
+# OllamaAssist

-FunctionalOllamaAssist is a versatile AI chatbot application that leverages the advanced capabilities of function-calling enabled language models, with a current focus on the Llama family of models.
-By utilizing Ollama for local model execution and integrating sophisticated function calling and self-reflection mechanisms, FunctionalOllamaAssist provides an enhanced, context-aware interaction experience.
+OllamaAssist is a versatile AI chatbot application that leverages the advanced capabilities of function-calling enabled language models, with a current focus on the Llama family of models.
+By utilizing Ollama for local model execution and integrating sophisticated function calling and self-reflection mechanisms, OllamaAssist provides an enhanced, context-aware interaction experience.

 ## Key Features